-You will either be contacted by the MRCCC as to the identification of your frog/s, or you will see identification comments in 'Your Observations' in iNaturalist, or you will be contacted by the FrogID team.
-Records sent to the MRCCC will be stored and used in the Queensland's wildlife database; WildNet where the information is stored safely and is accessible for planners, researchers and those interested. iNaturalist records are stored in the Atlas of Living Australia and FrogID records are shared with WildNet.
-So, either way your records become valuable additions to our collective knowledge!
+You will either be contacted by the MRCCC as to the identification of your frog/s or, you will see identification comments in 'Your Observations' in iNaturalist, or you will be contacted by the FrogID team.
+Records sent to the MRCCC will be entered into the Queensland's wildlife database; WildNet where the information is stored safely and is accessible for planners, researchers and those interested. iNaturalist records are stored in the Atlas of Living Australia and FrogID records are shared with WildNet.
+So, either way your records become valuable additions to our collective knowledge.

-IT IS IMPORTANT NOT TO HANDLE OR DISTURB CROGS-THEY ARE VERY SENSITIVE TO CHEMICALS AND ABRASIVES.
+IT IS IMPORTANT NOT TO HANDLE OR DISTURB FROGS - THEY ARE VERY SENSITIVE TO CHEMICALS AND ABRASIVES.

-DON'T TOUCH FROGS, TAPOLES OR EGGS, OR MOVE THEM FROM ONE SITE TO ANOTHER-AVOID SPREADING FROG DISEASES.
+DON'T TOUCH FROGS, TADPOLES OR EGGS, OR MOVE THEM FROM ONE SITE TO ANOTHER - AVOID SPREADING FROG DISEASES.